Texas Cost Segregation

-From the invoices, we will identify any Texas property that might be specifically reclassified.
+We will identify all eligible interior and exterior improvement, eligible for reclassification to shorter tax lives.
 In the likely event that the invoice detail is insufficient for the entire study, we will augment the invoices with detailed estimates derived from the construction drawings and site visit of the property.
 The results will be presented in a report that includes our methodology, relevant case law, definitions, property description, photos, and detailed schedules of our calculations.

 Each study is reviewed a minimum of three times to ensure accuracy and quality.